2pm-3.30pm South African time

 Presentations and recording now available (see below)

 The current crisis has dealt the South African workforce more job losses and greater economic hardship.
 What are the realities facing informal workers in general, and women informal workers, in particular?
 What immediate and longer term interventions are needed?
-This online panel discussion will bring together both first-hand accounts from worker leaders at the centre of the crisis and data analysis from national surveys and other research to distill policy priorities.
+This online panel discussion brought together both first-hand accounts from worker leaders at the centre of the crisis and data analysis from national surveys and other research to distill policy priorities.

 Date: October 21, 2020